 It's not currently possible to add a staff note to a customer record.
 Staff notes may, however, be added to a customer's invoice on a per booking basis.

-You can also find a Delete button in the left page column should you decide to delete this customer from your system.
+You can also find an Archive button in the left page column should you decide to remove this customer from your system.
 Doing so will not delete previous bookings from the system.

 Duplicate CustomerBack to top

 From time to time, customers may rebook with you under a different name or a variation of their name.
 They will, however, use the same email address.
 In such a case, the system will recognize a potential duplicate customer and display a Duplicate Entry link in the customer record.